A-League Women: Squad formation and salaries

+A 2023 survey showed that most players in the league work and/or study part-time, having to supplement their part-time income.
+According to the PFA, most players "earned at or close to the minimum" in the previous season, with around 60 per cent of players having had to work second jobs; by way of comparison, only 15 per cent of A-League Men were working second jobs, with the vast majority of those working fewer than 10 hours per week.
+After the success of the 2023 FIFA Women's World Cup held in Australia and New Zealand, there were renewed calls to make the competition a full-time one.

+Branding

+The competition was known as the Westfield W-League from its inception in 2008 until 2021, under an agreement with Westfield as the naming rights sponsor.
+The main logo design was shared with the A-League men's competition.
+In 2017, Football Australia undertook a major rebranding and redesigned its logos for the W-League and A-League to be in line with its own logo, and those of its member federations.

+After governance of the league was handed to the Australian Professional Leagues in 2020, there was another rebranding in September 2021, which saw the competition being renamed to A-League Women.
+Liberty Financial became the league's new naming rights sponsor shortly afterwards in December 2021 and the competition was then known as the Liberty A-League Women.
+Since September 2024, the league is known as Ninja A-League Women with home appliances company SharkNinja as the current naming rights sponsor.

 Stadiums

-A-League Women games have been played in 33 stadiums since the inaugural season of the A-League.
+A-League Women games have been played in 91 venues since the inaugural season of the A-League.

 Broadcasting

 The 2018–19 season marked the first time that fans were able to watch every W-League game.
 All matches were broadcast or streamed on Fox Sports, SBS Viceland and the My Football Live app.
 Thursday Night Football was also introduced, meaning 13 stand-alone regular season matches will be played in prime-time and broadcast live on Fox Sports.
 The Football Federation Australia (FFA) reached a deal with ESPN+ for broadcast rights to W-League games in the United States.
 ESPN+ will carry at least 17 W-League matches in the 2018–19 season.
 For the first time ever W-League games would be broadcast on YouTube and Twitter in territories without a traditional broadcast partner.
-From July 2019 to the end of the 2020–21 season, Foxtel broadcast all matches with ABC broadcasting one match per round live on its primary channel.

-From the 2021–22 season onward, A-League Women will be streamed on Paramount+ with Sunday afternoon matches broadcast on 10 Bold, after Network 10 acquired the rights to both A-League Men and Women competitions.